avafinger/bpi-m64-firmware/readme.md

 * Fix for codec on DTB (another attempt)
 * HW decoding (deb files on another repo)
 * New kernel with better configuration
+- Fix eMMC label name
+- Create a script to automate changing HDMI resolution to 720p or 1080p